HPL billionaire boss Ong Beng Seng implicated in CPIB probe over S Iswaran, given notice of arrest and posted S$100,000 bail

 Mr Ong will be travelling from Friday and will be surrendering his passport to the CPIB upon his return to Singapore.
 He has been given a notice of arrest and has posted bail of S$100,000, the company said.

+Mr Ong, a Singapore-based Malaysian billionaire, is the founder of HPL, which owns the luxury hotels Four Seasons and Hilton Hotels, among others.

+He is also credited with bringing back the Singapore Grand Prix last year, helping to secure a seven-year deal for the race to be held through to 2028.

-Mr Ong is cooperating fully with CPIB and has provided the information requested, it added.
+Mr Ong is cooperating fully with CPIB and has provided the information requested, the company said on Friday.

-The Board and the Nominating Committee will continue to monitor the progress of the matter and the Nominating Committee will continue to re-assess the suitability of the continued appointment of Mr Ong.
+The company said that it will continue to monitor the progress of the matter and "will continue to re-assess the suitability of the continued appointment of Mr Ong".

-The Company will update on any material developments in respect of this matter."
+On Wednesday, the CPIB revealed that Transport Minister S Iswaran was assisting the bureau with investigations into a case it had uncovered.

+The anti-graft agency did not elaborate on the nature of the investigation.

 Read more of the latest in